philipsoutham/py-mysql2pgsql/README.rst

 about your primary keys saying things like, "duplicate key value violates unique constraint."
 See `this page <https://wiki.postgresql.org/wiki/Fixing_Sequences>`_ for a fix

-Due to different naming conventions in mysql an postgrsql, there is a chance that the tool generates index names that collide with table names.
+Due to different naming conventions in mysql an postgresql, there is a chance that the tool generates index names that collide with table names.
 This can be circumvented by setting index_prefix.